 Good Answer Example:

-“I implement social listening tools like Brandwatch and Sprout Social to monitor potential issues before they escalate.
+“I use social listening tools like Brandwatch and Sprout Social to monitor potential issues pre-escalation.
+All social media content undergoes an approval process, preventing miscommunication.
+A crisis management plan enables quick, unified responses to backlash.“

 Collaboration & Teamwork Questions